telerik/kendo-ui-builder/docs/extension-points/custom-templates/custom-views.md

             }

             /*
-             * Adds or removes properties from a meta model
+             * Adds or removes properties from a meta model.
-             * @param {object} metaModel - The metaModel being processed, this could be either view or a UI component.
+             * @param {object} metaModel - The metaModel being processed, this could be either a view or a UI component.
              * @param {string} metaPath - The path to the folder with the meta information for the application.
              */
             augmentModel(metaModel, metaPath) {